-Avalon is also continuing to evaluate the opportunity to apply innovative new extraction technologies to recover rare earths and other critical minerals from historic mine wastes including acid mine drainage at other closed mine sites.
+Avalon is also continuing to evaluate the opportunity to apply innovative new extraction technologies to recover rare earths and other critical minerals from historic mine wastes.
 There are many such sites in North America where the waste may contain critical minerals that had no value when the mine was in operation but do today.